bakingbacon/bakinbacon/README.md

 If you would like bakinbacon compiled for a different platform, you can build it yourself below, or open an issue and we might be able to add it to our build prcocess.

+### Testing Tokens

+The Tezos network requires 8000 XTZ at stake in order to be considered a baker.
+Please fill out this form https://forms.gle/iuSuWprvhejCGKP56 to request enough tokens from our pool.
+You should receive the funds within 12-16 hours.

 ## Building BakinBacon

 If you want to contribute to BakinBacon with pull-requests, you'll need a proper environment set up to build and test BakinBacon.